hertilizer/sam-hertzler/README.md

 ### Introduction

 Hi, this website is about me.
-I would tell you somethings about me, but then why would I have made this website.
+I would tell you some things about me, but then isn't that the point of this website.
 Go to my website instead ... respectfully.
 Oh yeah, here's the link:

 ## Recommended Setup